ssilverman/QNEthernet/README.md

 1. Compatible with the Arduino-style Ethernet API
 2. [Additional functions and features not in the Arduino-style API](#additional-functions-and-features-not-in-the-arduino-style-api)
-3. Automatic MAC address detection on Teensy 4; it's not necessary to initialize the library with your own MAC address for that platform
+3. Automatic MAC address detection on the Teensy platform; it's not necessary to initialize the library with your own MAC address for that platform
 4. A [DNS client](#dnsclient)
 5. [mDNS](#mdns) support
 6. [Raw Ethernet frame](#raw-ethernet-frames) support